Odd triplet superconductivity induced by the moving condensate

 Next let us consider the long-range Josephson effect induced by magnetic field in the setup shown in the inset in Fig.\ref{Fig:IcB}.
 We assume similar conditions on the thickness of F layer $d_F$ as above.
-Having in hand the solution for LRT $\hat{\bm f}_t$ we calculate \cite{supplementary} the Josephson current-phase relation in the form $j= I_c\sin\phi$ with the critical current
+Having in hand the solutions (\ref{ft_2}) for left and right S/F boundaries we calculate \cite{supplement} the Josephson current-phase relation in the form $I= I_c\sin\phi$ with the critical current